by Tom Pawlak — GBI Technical Advisor

 G/flex Epoxy is a toughened, resilient two-part epoxy engineered for a superior grip to metals, plastics, glass, masonry, fiberglass, and wet and difficult-to-bond woods.
 Introduced in June 2007, G/flex Epoxy is currently available in two consistencies: G/flex 650 Epoxy, a liquid epoxy, and G/flex 655 Epoxy Adhesive, a pre-thickened epoxy.
 Both have a 1:1 mix ratio.

-G/flex Epoxy gives you 46 minute pot life and a long open or working time of 75 minutes at room temperature.
+G/flex Epoxy gives you 46 minutes of pot life and a long open or working time of 75 minutes at room temperature.
 It will reach an initial cure in 3–4 hours and a workable cure in 7–10 hours.
 Wait 24 hours before subjecting joints to high loads.

 Toughness and flexibility